ndenicolais/ndenicolais/README.md

 📌 Welcome to my GitHub's page!

-💡 I’m an Italian computer engineer who has always been passionate about science and technology.
+💡 I’m an Italian software developer who has always been passionate about science and technology.
 I have taken the path of researcher and computer developer to learn and apply new technologies.
 Determined and precise, I am ready to put myself on the line in any area of development.
 Currently i am working as a researcher and IT developer in the RSI area of Arethusa Srl.

 ## 📊 GitHub's stat
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ndenicolais&layout=compact)